seahorn/clam/README.md

 that the result of the load instruction at block `loop.exit` is between 0 and 5.

-# Known limitations of the translation from bitecode to Crab CFG#
+# Known limitations of the translation from bitecode to Crab CFG #

-- Only unlimited integers.
-- Floating point operations are ignored
+- Translation only covers integers and we use unlimited integers so no machine arithmetic is considered.

-- The translation abstracts pointer operations to arithmetic operations involving only numerical offsets.
+- The translation abstracts pointer operations to arithmetic operations that keep track only of numerical offsets.
+This is because the original use was proving absence of buffer overflows.
+We are working on having a more general translation.